Facebook: Our video selfie test is for spotting bots, doesn’t use facial recognition

 “This test is one of the steps we use,” a Facebook spokesperson said.
 “It does not use facial recognition.
 Instead, it detects motion and whether a face is in the video.”

 Tech blogger and app researcher Jane Manchun Wong shared snapshots of the prototype via Twitter early this morning, in which she speculated that Facebook would use “facial recognition-based identity verification” technology to take “video selfies.”
-A disclaimer captured by one screenshot states that verification recordings will be deleted a month (30 days) after an identity is confirmed.
+A disclaimer captured by one screenshot states that verification recordings will be deleted a month (30 days) after the identity is confirmed.

 This is how Facebook's Facial Recognition-based Identity Verification looks like